Don’t you think holidays should be a moment to relax and deeply immerse yourself in a different culture?

 10. Ask a local their favourite places

 There’s nothing better than getting the opinion of someone that truly knows the place you’re travelling to.
-If you travel to Barcelona and do not have friends that can hook you up with the local culture, try our resources of travel planning.
+If you travel to Barcelona and do not have friends that can hook you up with the local culture, try our resources of travel planning (coming soon).
 We are locals experts in slow life in Barcelona and can help you find the most authentic and sustainable things to do all around Catalonia.

 What about you?
 What’s your favourite tip to be a slow traveller?
 Do you think we forgot any important ones?
 We can’t wait to hear your thoughts in the comments!